SSR Mining Inc. (SSRM) – key numbers that make it a Strong Buy For Now

-SSR Mining Inc. (NASDAQ: SSRM) is -8.74% lower on its value in year-to-date trading and has touched a low of $12.84 and a high of $24.58 in the current 52-week trading range.
+SSR Mining Inc. (NASDAQ: SSRM) is -10.59% lower on its value in year-to-date trading and has touched a low of $12.84 and a high of $24.58 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SSRM stock was last observed hovering at around $14.58 in the last trading session, with the day’s loss setting it -0.28%.
+The SSRM stock was last observed hovering at around $14.08 in the last trading session, with the day’s loss setting it -0.07% off its average median price target of $21.00 for the next 12 months.
+It is also 43.3% off the consensus price target high of $24.71 offered by 11 analysts, but current levels are 18.74% higher than the price target low of $17.24 for the same period.

 Top 5 Undervalued Stocks To Own In 2023